NikKowPHP/social-brain/chapters/chapter-11.md

 #### **Part 2: The Difficult Conversation Protocol**
 This is the tool for repair.
 It's a performance where you layer the Core Duo in a specific sequence to systematically reward the other person's social brain and keep their prefrontal cortex online.
 This is the protocol Maria used to fix the damage with Leo.

+Think of this sequence not as a rigid script to be memorized, but as a set of musical scales.
+You practice them so that in the real performance, you can improvise with the underlying principles of safety and connection.

 *   **The Sequence:**
     1.  **Regulate Yourself First:** Use **The Conductor's Breath**.
     2.  **Lead with a Shared Intent:** Open with a goal of mutual understanding ("I want to fix the damage...").